adhamsalama/erode/README.md

-# runjs
+# edoN

-An experimental JavaScript runtime built on V8 with Rust.
+An experimental NodeJS-like JavaScript runtime environment built on V8 and Rust.

 ## Resources